gonzex/test_abidocs/doc/tutorials/base1.md

 This lesson should take about 2 hours.

----
+## 1 Computing the (pseudo) total energy, and some associated quantities

-### 1.1.
-The first step (the most important, and the most difficult !):
+The first step (the most important, and the most difficult !).

-Computing the (pseudo) total energy, and some associated quantities.

 Note that the present tutorial will use four different windows: one to visualize the text of the tutorial (the present window), a second to run the